TomxLi/Horiseon-Web-Project/README.md

 3. Added description into de given code.
 ```

-## The following image shows detailed chanses in given code:
+## What is changed from original code:

 ## HTML

 ![Screenshot](./assets/images/Capture01.PNG)